dpvreony/dpvreonywebsite/src/DPVreony.Website/input/articles/naming-convention-net-projects/index.md

 ## References

-Montemagno, James (2020) Don't Put Android in Your Namespace in Xamarin Projects https://montemagno.com/dont-put-android-in-your-namespace-in-xamarin-apps/ (Accessed 2020-03-26)
+<href id="#1"></a>Montemagno, James (2020) Don't Put Android in Your Namespace in Xamarin Projects https://montemagno.com/dont-put-android-in-your-namespace-in-xamarin-apps/ (Accessed 2020-03-26)